oplatek/cffi-python-playground/README.md

 ----
 * Always compile with gcc
 * Name your files `*.c` not `*.cc` otherwise `gcc` will compile it like C++ file
+* During linking your shared library put `-Lpathtoyourlibdirectory -lyourlibname` as last parameters to `gcc`.